natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ### Research Rabbit:
 - I struggled a bit with Research Rabbit.
 I could not figure out how to exit after I posted a new article in the shared collection.
 The answer was right in front of my eyes.
 If I hovered over the section on the right an X would appear and I would be able to exit back to the main page.
 I reread the materials and watched the video and was able to figure it out.

 - Another skill I learned was how to add articles to shared collections on Research Rabbit.
 I added the article "Addendum: The FAIR Guiding Principles for scientific data management and stewardship (2019)" because the originial article "The FAIR Guiding Principles for scientific data management and stewardship (2016)" was in the collection already.
 From my understanding an Addendum is an addition or revision going into more detail from previous work, so I thought that it was important to include the addendum from the original article in the collection.
+Research Rabbit utilizes a similar work feature.
+This feature shows you similar work to the article or collection you are working on.
+I have added the before and after images of the similar work section, which show the difference between the section before and after I added the article to the collection.
+You can really see a difference between the two.
 ### Before
 <img width="578" height="690" alt="Saved Photo before for ANth week 2" src="https://github.com/user-attachments/assets/a1723e3b-225d-4ede-846b-aa881a5c08f1" />

 ### After
 <img width="545" height="699" alt="saved photo after for anth" src="https://github.com/user-attachments/assets/f767d5a9-13b2-4fdd-9b5d-818439ea712b" />